Search This Blog

 Around seven per cent of the potatoes grown in the USA end up in chip bags sold by McDonald's.

-1 out of 3 of all cows in the US used for food purposes (beef) are used by the McDonald's Corp.
+One out of three of all cows in the US used for food purposes (beef) are used by the McDonald's Corp.

 A McDonald's Big Mac bun has an average of 178 sesame seeds.